PoisonFlash/simple_money_lib/README.md

 ### 5.2.
 Customizing `Money` behaviour: default currency

 Default currency allows to initialize `Money` with just an amount: `Money(100)`.
 By default, currency `XXX` will be used, as defined in **ISO 4217**.
-Note that number of decimal points for 'XXX' and other currencies without specified sub-units will be 2.
+Note that number of decimal points for 'XXX' and other currencies without specified subunits will be 2.
 Manipulating `Money.default_currency` parameter allows to customize rounding behaviour.
 The operations are thread-safe.

 Changing default currency can be especially useful when processing numeric data where currency is implied but not specified.
 As with the most of external data.